Donotalo/playground-8bjr8a2j/lessons/lesson08.md

 > - `of` = Output file (write to this file)
 > - `bs` = Reads/writes up to this amount of bytes at a time
 > - `count` = Copy only this many input block from `if`

+Two partitions will be created on this disk.
+The first partition will be bootable.